ErikBoonprakong/chess-backend/README.md

 ![Users Database](./assets/schema.png)

-We have also written tests to ensure production of the schema has been carried out as originally specified
+We have also written tests to ensure production of the schema has been carried out as originally specified.

 ## Contributors